National Champions 2025.

-Crvena Zvezda football players won the Serbian championship for the 2024/25 season, thus securing their eighth consecutive national championship title, with seven rounds to go.
-After 37 matches, Crvena Zvezda recorded 32 wins, four draws and one loss, with 100 points won, with a goal difference of 123:35.
+Crvena zvezda football players won the Serbian championship for the 2024/25 season, thus securing their eighth consecutive national championship title, with seven rounds to go.
+After 37 matches, Crvena zvezda recorded 32 wins, four draws and one loss, with 100 points won, with a goal difference of 123:35.

 Vladan Milojević's team continued to write the pages of our history in golden letters.
 After winning the title the earliest, the red and whites also broke the record for the number of goals scored in the championship, three rounds before the end of the national championship.
 The previous record for the number of goals scored in a single season was in force since the 2020/2021 competition, when the red and whites led by Dejan Stanković were characterized by great efficiency.
-By the 2024/25 competition year, the record was 114 goals scored, while the Red Star first team players set a new record this season and ended a successful year in the championship with as many as 123 goals.
+By the 2024/25 competition year, the record was 114 goals scored, while the Crvena zvezda first team players set a new record this season and ended a successful year in the championship with as many as 123 goals.

 With the triumph in the Serbian Cup final over the Vojvodina team, the historic fifth double crown in a row was won, and the generation from the 2024/2025 season is the only one of our club, but also of Serbian football, to achieve this.